 Is it OK for kids?
-Do they have child care on board?
+Do they have childcare on board?

 Are there activities arranged for kids, or might they consider it boring?

-They organise a number of games for the kids.
+They organize a number of games for the kids.
 Everything is done in English, but most of them will understand what needs to be done.
 I stayed close by and explained what they needed to do.
 Kids also get a pirate hat when they come on board, and can get their faces painted.
 It’s far from boring; take a book or a game if you prefer.

 What kinds of people go on the trip?